ChengzhiZhao/ChengzhiZhao.github.io/_posts/2019-12-15-the-art-compound-interest.md

 You should note here, there are a few factors are very critical in this compound interest calculation:

-1. Time is the most important factor in the equation, it is a powerful number and the secret why money grows in exponentiation. invest 1 year ($1,080) vs. 20($4,660.96) years makes huge difference.
+1. Time is the most important factor in the equation, it is a powerful number and the secret why money grows exponentially. invest 1 year ($1,080) vs. 20($4,660.96) years makes huge difference.
 2. Mike didn't make a decision to take the money out every year.
 If he pulled the interest earned out every year, let's do the caculation again, **$80 interest earned every year* 20 years = 1600 plus initial $1000**, the total would be $2,600, which is **$4,660.96 - $2,600 = 2060.96** less than without taking the money out every year.
 You could argue that he'd lose the opportunity to spend $80 for fun in life, which could be endless argument as everyone has different lifestyle.
 3. Principle or the initial money you put is important, but in compounding calculation, time can pay for even less principle.
-To see one example, you can fast forward to an [Example](#time-factor).
+To see one example, you can fast forward to an [Example](#time-value-factor).
 4. The "Fancy Bank" with 8% interest rate is hard to find, as market fluctuate, we just use it as an example.

-### Time Factor
+### Time Value Factor
 Let's still use Mike as an example, and introduce Gary to compare with Mike's strategy.
 We shall keep the "fancy bank" as fancy as it is with a 8% interest guarantee rate annually.

 > Mike keeps his original investment plan, which he put $1,000, leave in the bank for 20 years, the final money he has in bank is $4,660.96